Jubilee Association Board

 Cindy Lapp Cindy is an ex officio, non-voting member of the Board.
 She is a Pastor at the Hyattsville Mennonite Church.

 Jeanette Stoltzfus has an MSW from Catholic University.
-She is the Manager of Corporate Partnerships for the Epilepsy Foundation.
+She is the Senior Director of Corporate Alliances for the Epilepsy Foundation.
 Jeanette has worked in a variety of social work positions doing fund raising, events management and public policy.
-She lives with her husband and daughter in College Park, Maryland and they are active members of the Hyattsville Mennonite Church.
+She lives with her husband and two young children in College Park, Maryland and they are active members of the Hyattsville Mennonite Church.

 Becca Walawender holds an Ed.M. from Harvard University and Bachelors Degree from George Washington University.
 She is a deputy director in the Office of Special Education Programs (OSEP) at the United States Department of Education.
 OSEP is responsible for administering the Individuals with Disabilities Education Act, or IDEA; the federal law responsible for ensuring that infants and toddlers with disabilities receive early intervention services in natural environments, and that children and youth with disabilities receive a free appropriate public education in the least restrictive environment.
 Becca and her wife are the parents of twins and are active members of Hyattsville Mennonite Church.